 Via Real is being extended approximately 3/4 mile from east of Carpinteria Creek north to Linden Avenue to improve local circulation.
 The Highway 101 on and off-ramps at Casitas Pass Road will also be reconfigured to enable safer access to the freeway.

-New bridges are being built over Carpinteria Creek.
-The Highway 101 bridges over Carpinteria Creek will be 10 feet higher to improve water flow in the creek.
+New bridges are built over Carpinteria Creek.
+The Highway 101 bridges over Carpinteria Creek are 10 feet higher to improve water flow in the creek.